mohammed16ibraheem/safient/README.md

 7. Deep Learning Analysis
 8. Calculating Risk Assessment

+I have already developed the main algorithm that powers this system using AI, especially for transaction behavior detection and anomaly scoring.
+At the moment, only 60% of the full model is deployed due to resource limits.
+The logic is complete and production-ready, and the next step is to host the model on a dedicated VPS server so the full analysis can process live data at real scale.

 MIT © Safient Labs – safeguard mnemonics and keep crypto users whole.